sjohn1/ally-code-challenge/readme.md

 **_1. Step: Cleaning Data_**

-First of all, the activity have been cleaned, to remove the influence of point which may introduce errors.
+First of all, the activity points have been cleaned, to remove the influence of point which may introduce errors.
 All points were removed which
 - have a speed greater than 200km/h
 - have an accuracy greater than 80 m